Ullage: Rocketry

 Liquid propellant rockets and spacecraft store their propellants in tanks.
 Cryogenic tanks are never completely filled, to prevent severe pressure drop in the tank after engine start.
 On the ground, or in the continued gravitational field of Earth during rocket-propelled ascent, the space between the top of the propellant load and the top of the tank is known as "ullage space".
 Ullage pressure is a critical measurable during powered rocket flight, because it affects tank structural integrity and engine net positive suction head (NPSH).

-In the weightless condition in space without engine thrust, empty space occurs in partially-filled tanks, and the ullage space becomes distributed across much of the tank in a heterogenous mixture of masses of liquid amidst many gaseous regions.
+In the weightless condition in space without engine thrust, empty space occurs in partially-filled tanks, and the ullage space becomes distributed across much of the tank in a heterogeneous mixture of masses of liquid amidst many gaseous regions.
 Under these conditions, liquid floats away from the engine intake, which is undesirable for stable engine operation.

 The application of a small force, from a small rocket engine for example, is sometimes used to provide sufficient acceleration to reaggregate (settle) the liquid propellant at the bottom of the tank near the engine propellant inlet prior to ignition of the main engine(s).
 Engines devoted to this single purpose are typically called ullage motors.

 Reaction control system thrusters are also often used to settle propellants prior to reignition of a liquid propellant engine in space.

 Industrial use

 Ullage is also widely used in industrial or marine settings to describe the empty space in large tanks or holds used to store or carry liquids or bulk solids such as grain.
 In accordance with IMO regulations, the Code of Federal Regulations, and the ABS Rules for Steel Vessels, certain pressurized tanks on steel ships may not be filled greater than 98% full, although there are exceptions.
 This is so that the pressure relief valve is always in contact with a gas or vapor.
 Certain pressure relief valves for chemical use are not designed to relieve the pressure when in contact with liquids.

-In some cases, the ullage in a ship's hold can be relevant to stability; liquid or dry bulk cargo in a part-filled hold can shift asymmetrically towards one side as the ship heels to one side and the other, reducing the margin of stability when compared with a full hold.
+In some cases, the ullage in a ship's hold can be relevant to stability; Liquid or dry bulk cargo in a part-filled hold can shift asymmetrically towards one side as the ship heels to one side and the other, reducing the margin of stability when compared with a full hold.
 Excessive ullage in a tank may contribute to the free surface effect.
 When referring to the free surface effect, the condition of a tank that is not full is described as a "slack tank", while a full tank is "pressed up".